Target level of study

 Faculty of Science

-This 42-hour course is divided into two parts (1/3, 2/3) to give the basics of heat transfer and fluid mechanics (3D).
+This 42-hour course is divided into two parts (1/3, 2/3) in order to provide the basics of heat transfer and fluid mechanics (3D).
 Fluids will be considered as continuous media.
-A particle is an element of volume infinitesimally small for mathematical description, but large enough relative to molecules to be described by continuous functions.
-This course extends the L3 course on modeling elastic media, as well as the 1D fluid mechanics course.
+A particle is defined as an infinitesimally small volume element for mathematical description, but large enough in relation to molecules to be described by continuous functions.
+This course builds on the L3 course on elastic media modeling and the fluid mechanics (1D) course.

 Personal project: research project + English